awesome-astra/docs/docs/pages/data/explore/awsglue.md

     - Save your job and click **Run**.

 ## 4.4 - View table (requires Athena)
-1. Click on **Tables** in the left hand column.
+1. Click on **Tables** in the left hand column, under Data Catalog/Databases.
 2. Click **Table data** for the table you created/populated.
 3. Acknowledge the charges for Athena.
+4. You will be taken to the Athena console.
+5. If the **Run** button is not active:
+    - Go to the **Settings** tab in the editor.
+    - Click the **Manage** button.
+    - Click **Browse S3** next to "Location of query result", locate the bucket you created earlier to store the Glue data, and click "Choose" to confirm.
+    - Click **Save** to leave the settings management and go back to the Editor tab of Athena.
-4. Check out the resulting data.
+4. Check out the resulting data by clicking the **Run** button.